slott56/slott56.github.io/Pelican/content/blog/2008/04/2008_04_15-abuses_of_use_cases_a_failure_taxonomy.rst

 1. Not Interactive

-1.1.
-Just Features and Technology - no actual interactions between actor and system
+    1. Only Features and Technology - no actual interactions between actor and system

-1.2.
-Just Algorithms - no people - the use case is dominated by algorithms and processing details, actors are left out of the picture.
+    2. Only Algorithms - no people - the use case is dominated by algorithms and processing details, actors are left out of the picture.

 2. No Business Value

-2.1.
-Incomplete
+    1. Incomplete

         2.1.1.
 Focus on Sequential Operations - usually login and initial setup; some business operations omitted or summarized.

         2.1.2.
 Following the Precedent - rewriting previous business operations.

         2.1.3.
 Bunching - use cases are long sequences that could be decomposed into smaller, reusable, independent steps.

-2.2.
-Non-Specific
+    2. Non-Specific

         2.2.1.
 Free-Running Imagination - conflating "possibly" vs. "required"

-2.3.
-Tech Spec
+    3. Tech Specs

         2.3.1.
-The use cases are technical requirements - the technology is conflated with the business problem.
+The use cases are technical requirements - the solution technology is conflated with the business problem.

         2.3.2.
 The use cases are detailed design - the business problem is never stated